Sometimes there’s nothing better than cracking open a cold one after a long day.

 Charlie Bamforth, a professor of brewing sciences at the University of California, Davis, also claims that beer trumps wine when it comes to B vitamins, phosphorus, folate and niacin.
 Beer also has significant protein and some fiber.
 And it is one of a few significant dietary sources of silicon, which research shows can help prevent osteoporosis.
 Preliminary research by Bamforth also suggests that beer may contain prebiotics that feed the good bacteria in our gut.

 A study published in the journal of the European Association for the Study of Diabetes found that people who drink 3 to 4 times per week were less likely to develop diabetes than those who never drink.
 And when compared to those who didn't drink beer, men who enjoyed between one and six beers per week had a 21 percent lower risk of diabetes.

 Wine tends to be the choice on the bar menu associated with a healthy heart.
 But there’s reason to love beer for the same reason.
 A preliminary study presented at the American Heart Association Scientific Sessions 2016 followed 80,000 participants for six years and found that moderate drinkers had the slowest decline in high-density lipoprotein (HDL), or "good" cholesterol, levels — and in turn, a lower risk of cardiovascular diseases.
 Research also shows that of men who have already suffered a heart attack, those that drank beer moderately were 42 percent less likely to die of heart disease.

 It may build stronger bones

-Move over milk — there’s a new bone-building beverage in the fridge.
-A review published in the International Journal of Endocrinology found that moderate beer consumption leads to increased bone density in men.
-No, it’s not the buzz that’s helping those bones grow: it’s the silicon found in your pint, which is an essential mineral for bone formation.
+Move over milk — could there be a new bone-building beverage in the fridge?
+A review published in the International Journal of Endocrinology found that moderate beer consumption increased bone density in men.
+No, it’s not the buzz that’s helping those bones grow: it may be the silicon found in your pint, which is an essential mineral for bone formation.